mdn/content/files/en-us/web/api/webvtt_api/web_video_text_tracks_format/index.md

 - Class tag (`<c></c>`)

-  - : Style the contained text using a CSS class.
+  - : Add a class to the contained text for selection via CSS.

     ```xml
     <c.classname>text</c>